CartoDB/cartoframes/docs/README.md

 ## The docs branch

 Then, a docs branch must be created.
-This is used by the Developer Center, and it allows to release specific versions of the documentation especially for hotfixes.
+This is used by the Developer Center, and it allows us to release specific versions of the documentation especially for hotfixes.

 ```
 git checkout -b docs/vM.m.u